Can't Be Tamed (song): Commercial performance

 On the week ending June 5, 2010, "Can't Be Tamed" became the week's "hot shot debut" by entering and peaking at number eight on the Billboard Hot 100, selling 191,000 digital downloads.
 The sales marked Cyrus' second-best debut sales week, following "Party in the U.S.A.", which sold 226,000 digital downloads in its first week in August 2009.
 With the appearance on the chart, the song became her fourth top ten debut on the Billboard Hot 100, including a song credited to her alias Hannah Montana.
 In the following week, the song descended ten positions to number 18.
 It spent its last week on the Billboard Hot 100 on the week ending August 7, 2010, spending a total of ten weeks on the chart.
 "Can't Be Tamed" also peaked at number 16 on Mainstream Top 40 (Pop Songs).
 The song peaked at number six on the Canadian Hot 100 and spent a total of 14 weeks upon the chart.
-As of July 2013, "Can't Be Tamed" has sold 1,180,000 copies in the United States.
+As of March 2023, "Can't Be Tamed" has sold 2,000,000 units in the United States and was certified two-times platinum by the Recording Industry Association of America (RIAA).